Does the Apple Card Belong In Your Wallet? (2022 Review)

 Once you’ve confirmed your info and submitted your I.D., you’ll (hopefully) be taken to a screen that will detail the credit limit and APR you’ve been approved for.
 From there you can either accept or decline the card.
 Speaking of decline, a friend of mine who was denied the card said he was impressed with how forthcoming Apple and Goldman were when explaining why his application was not accepted (high balances on other cards).
 If you accept, your new Apple Card will be added to your Wallet and ready to use immediately.

 Using in Wallet

 As I mentioned, your Apple Card will be ready to use within seconds of your acceptance.
 Just like your other Apple Pay cards, Apple Card will display in Wallet waiting to be chosen.
 However tapping the card will present you with a different experience than with other cards you may have set up.

-One thing I’m admittedly unclear on is whether Apple makes an exception to Apple Pay’s eight-card limit.
+One thing I’m admittedly unclear on is whether Apple makes an exception to Apple Pay’s eight-card limit that my older phone (iPhone SE generation 1) observed when I applied.
 Seeing as I was up against this limit, I actually deleted one of my lesser-used cards to make room before applying.
 Therefore, if you can do the same, it might be for the best until I have a better insight into the question.

 Linking a bank account